observation/euring/README.md

 ## EURING Reference Data

-This package ships with EURING reference data (species, schemes, places, and code lists) in `src/euring/data`.
+This package ships with EURING reference data in `src/euring/data`.
-All files here are JSON and are loaded directly by the library.
+Fetched tables (species, schemes, places, circumstances) are stored as JSON and loaded by the library.
+Manual code tables are hardcoded in Python for faster, dependency-free access.
 End users do not need to fetch data separately.

+### Data definition

+EURING uses a record-based format: each record contains a fixed sequence of fields.
+The manuals define official field names (with spaces/hyphens), which we preserve for display.
+For programmatic use, each field also has a stable ASCII snake_case `key`.

+EURING vocabulary (as used in the manuals):

+- Record: one encounter record.
+- Field: a single data element within a record.
+- Field name: the official EURING name for a field.
+- Code: the coded value stored in a field.
+- Code table: the reference table that maps codes to descriptions.
+- Column: fixed-width position in EURING2000 records.

+### Code tables

+- Fetched tables: schemes, species codes, place codes, and circumstances (via `python -m euring.data.fetch`).
+- Manual code tables: everything else defined in the manuals (hardcoded in Python).

 ### Data sources